 I love everything about the counties I serve: Washington, Montgomery, Frederick and Carroll.
 But it is Frederick, its rich history, avant-garde spirit and growing diversity that tugs at my heart.
 There's such an overwhelming sense of welcome, gracious hospitality and history (Baker and Carroll Creek Linear Parks, the Civil War Medicine Museum, Rose Hill Manor, Schifferstadt Museum, Weinberg Center for the Arts and Mount Olivet, the final resting place of Francis Scott Key American lawyer, amateur poet and author of our national anthem).

-An active member of the local community, you'll find me teaching a class or two at a local college, serving at the Soup Kitchen, volunteering at the Cold Weather Shelter or working alongside a handful of other community groups to help improve the quality of life for all Frederick citizens.
+An active member of the local community, you'll find me teaching a class or two at the local college, serving at the Soup Kitchen, volunteering at the Cold Weather Shelter or working alongside a handful of other community groups to help improve the quality of life for all Frederick citizens.

-Over the course of my life I've lived in New York, New Jersey, Puerto Rico and Maryland.
+Over the course of my life, I've lived in: New York, New Jersey, Puerto Rico and Maryland.
 Having moved 10 times in seven years, real estate was a natural fit!
 But, it wasn't until I worked with a broker on Long Island's south fork that the real estate bug bit.
 Though more than 20 years since I left the shores of Long Island's East End, I am and always will be an "island girl at heart".